LogKal/patient-manager-demo-app/README.md

 ## Overview

-When the user makes a request to http://localhost:3000 they are met with a single page web application displaying available hospitals on the left.
+When the user makes a request to http://localhost:3000 (or the respective host IP) they are met with a single page web application displaying available hospitals on the left.

 Clicking on the hospital will display a list of providers.